IgorKrupenja/buerokratt-mcp/README.md

   - `search_rules` - Search rules by keyword
 - **Prompts**:
   - `development-rules` - Get development rules as a system prompt for a specific module

-### Available Modules

-- `global` - Global rules that apply to all modules
-- `service-module` - Service Module specific rules

 ## Development